QodotPlugin/qodotplugin.github.io/docs/entities/scripting-entities.md

 	print(body)
 ```

+Note
+{:label :label-blue}
-Remember to update your entity definition's Node Class with a name that matches your `extends`.
+If your signals aren't sending, check that you've updated your entity definition's Node Class with a name that matches your `extends`, and that you've rebuilt your map.
+Make sure that any contact reporting properties are set as needed at runtime, using the `_ready()` function.

 ## Groups